-Makeup myths have been making people rethink about their products being bad for their skin.
+Makeup myths have been making people rethink about their products.
+They make us feel certain products are bad for us.
 Since I have been doing a wedding series, I don’t want the brides to fall for this and panic on their D-day.
 It’s your day and you should know what is right and what is not right for you.
 I am going to tell you about the makeup myths you have been listening and probably following too.
 So keep reading…

 No its a bizarre makeup myth.
 Cosmetics that you use do have an expiry date.